The OPT pseudo-record type

-The OPT (options) record is a pseudo-record that contains extra fields that were added to DNS later.
+The OPT (options) record type is a pseudo-record type that contains extra fields that were added to DNS later.
 If present, there should only be one of these in a DNS request or response.

 dog sends OPT records as part of queries by defaults, but hides them in the response.
 For more information, see the EDNS section.

 Here, we make a standard request to “